awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 Using Systems Manager, you can associate AWS resources together by applying the same identifying *resource tag* to each of them\.
 You can then view operational data for these resources as a *resource group*, to help monitor and troubleshoot\.

-For example, you can assign a resource tag of "`Operation=North Region OS Patching`" to the following resources:
+For example, you can assign a resource tag of "`Operation=Standard OS Patching`" to the following resources:
 + A group of Amazon EC2 instances
 + A group of on\-premises servers in your own facility
 + A Systems Manager patch baseline that specifies which patches to apply to your managed instances
 + An Amazon Simple Storage Service \(Amazon S3\) bucket to store patching operation log output
 + A Systems Manager *maintenance window* that specifies the schedule for the patching operation

-After tagging the resources, you can view a consolidated dashboard in Systems Manager that reports the status of all the resources that are part of the patching operation in your North region\.
+After tagging the resources, you can view a consolidated dashboard in Systems Manager that reports the status of all the resources that are part of the patching operation in `Standard OS Patching` operation\.
 If a problem arises with any of these resources, you can take corrective action immediately\.

 **Capabilities in Systems Manager**
 Systems Manager is comprised of individual *[capabilities](features.md)*, which are grouped into five categories: *Operations Management*, *Application Management*, *Change Management*, *Node Management*, and *Shared Resources*\.